What Are President Biden’s Economic Plans and Policies?

 - Ban offshore drilling in the Arctic and new oil and gas permits on public lands

-- Eliminate carbon emissions in the power sector by 2035
+- Reduce the carbon footprint in the power sector by 50% by 2035

-Biden's plan also calls for the U.S. to rejoin the Paris Agreement but, at present, his 2050 zero-emission goal falls short of the agreement’s goal of reaching zero emissions by 2030.
+Biden's 2050 zero-emission target falls short of the Paris Agreement’s goal of reaching zero emissions by 2030.

 A McKinsey study showed that, if low-income students had had the same educational achievement as their wealthier peers by 1998, in the next decade they may have added up to $670 billion to the economy.